 This report presents findings from the evaluation of four Partnerships for Health initiative grantees that were addressing access to health in their communities through the formation of collaboratives.
 Outcomes achieved by the grantees, as well as lessons learned for others embarking on collaborative processes, are described.

 This brief highlights findings from the 2011 Colorado Health Access Survey (CHAS) about emergency department use in Colorado.
 The in-depth analysis provides critical insights about effect of insurance status on emergency department use; the ages, races, ethnicities and income levels of those who most often use the emergency department; and reasons Coloradans report for non-emergency use of the emergency department.

 This case study examines the efforts of the West Central Public Health Partnership.
 This partnership brought together public and environmental health officials from six counties along Colorado’s Western Slope to create the means to provide comprehensive regional public and environmental health services in the rural communities they serve.
 This study identifies the organizational elements that contributed to the group’s successes and highlights recommendations for other rural counties and funders considering similar endeavors.

-In 2005, The Colorado Trust funded Equality in Health, a five-year, $13.1 million initiative to decrease health disparities in Colorado by increasing cultural competency of health care organizations serving racial and ethnic minorities.
-Community Science, a social research and evaluation firm, conducted an evaluation of the first cohort of grantees.
-The results of this evaluation, as well as lessons learned, can be found in this report.
+This publication briefly highlights results of the evaluation of The Colorado Trust's Equality in Health initiative.
+The initiative sought to decrease health disparities in Colorado by increasing cultural competency of health care organizations serving racial and ethnic minorities.
+Community Science, a social research and evaluation firm, conducted the evaluation.

 An interactive, searchable database of all of The Trust’s publications from its 30 years of serving Coloradans.